uecode/qpush-bundle/README.md

 ##Basic Configuration:

-Here is a basic configuration that would create a push queue called `my_queue_name` using AWS.
+Here is a basic configuration that would create a push queue called `my_queue_name` using AWS or IronMQ.
 You can read about the supported providers and provider options in the full documentation.

 ######Example